DOT-py-sys/Youtube-Tutorials/README.md

 # Youtube-Tutorials
-All scripts related to code club .. happy learning from Code Club
+All scripts related to Terminal Magic .. happy learning from Code Club